 2- Working in Isolation: Most of us are more productive when surroundings are peaceful.
 Being an entrepreneur you have to be jack of all and need to do lot of stuff yourself and for this many prefer working in isolation.

 How to Cure: Join relevant communities to discuss ideas, seek help and share experiences.
+You may also look for co-working spaces or participate in local meetups to stay focused, more energized and learn new things.

 3- Being Perfectionist: I am not going to launch this app until it’s perfect!
 Well, that perfection may come when tens of such apps are already in the market and you end up with a feeling of failure.